eBay/goose/contributing.md

 You need to have python3 installed.

 You can run the tests by running `make tests`.
+There are various linters there which will be required for your PR to eventually pass the build.

 To get a server up and running, you'll need to get GitHub credentials with the "repo" scope, which you should be able to get from the [personal access token